ernest-bruce/human-internet/free_humanity/free_humanity.md

 this episode is nothing short of institutional negligence and incompetence
 · where was the security team?
-· what was customer service doing?
+· what was Customer Service doing?
 · nobody at [Atrient](http://www.atrient.com/about/about-us) lifted a finger in light of the multiple reports by security researchers about the shoddy design and security vulnerabilities of the product major clients use to manage the personal·information of millions of casino goers

 the CEO and COO of Atrient show complete disregard for the security capabilities of the product they sell to casinos